 Miniature electronic data recorders and transmitters have revolutionized the study of marine animals over the past decades.
-Recently, animal-borne instruments have been designed and deployed to provide in situ hydrographic data (Boehlert et al., 2001; Boehme et al., 2009).
-Animal-borne oceanographic instruments have enabled collection of in situ datasets with high spatial and temporal resolution even in regions that are seasonally ice-covered (Nicholls et al., 2008, Charrassin et al. 2008; Costa et al., 2008; Meredith et al., 2009).
-Some species are wideranging, while others generate quasi-Eulerian series (Boehme et al., 2008a; Meredith et al., 2009).
+Recently, animal-borne instruments have been designed and deployed to provide in situ hydrographic data [28] and [29].
+Animal-borne oceanographic instruments have enabled collection of in situ datasets with high spatial and temporal resolution even in regions that are seasonally ice-covered [30], [31], [32] and [33].
+Some species are wide-ranging, while others generate quasi-Eulerian series [33] and

+[34].
 Therefore, by choosing the appropriate species, animal-borne instruments can fill 'blind spots' in the sampling coverage of existing ocean observing systems.

-Fig. 8 Partial tracks of tagged animals collected by the 'Marine Mammals Exploring the Oceans - Pole to Pole' (MEOP) project since July 2007 in polar regions.
+Figure 8.
+Partial tracks of tagged animals collected by the 'Marine Mammals Exploring the Oceans - Pole to Pole' (MEOP) project since July 2007 in polar regions.

-Animal-borne instruments are proving to be sufficiently accurate to be a useful element in sustained ocean observations (Boehme et al., 2009), and their natural niche is in complementary measurements of boundary currents, ocean fronts and of property fluxes across lines, as well as coverage of under-sampled ocean regions.
-The largest potential contribution to global ocean observations from animal-borne instruments is through enhanced coverage in the polar oceans (Figure 8).
+Animal-borne instruments are proving to be sufficiently accurate to be a useful element in sustained ocean observations [29], and their natural niche is in complementary measurements of boundary currents, ocean fronts and of property fluxes across lines, as well as coverage of under-sampled ocean regions.
+The largest potential contribution to global ocean observations from animal-borne instruments is through enhanced coverage in the polar oceans (Fig 8).
 Marine mammals are typically not hampered by ice, as are Argo floats and gliders; rather they actively find breathing holes, where data are then transmitted.
-Timeseries and sections along pack ice fronts and ice shelves, and even data from within the pack ice, far from the open ocean, provide new insights into ocean dynamics (Charrassin et al., 2008; Nicholls et al., 2008).
+Time-series and sections along pack ice fronts and ice shelves, and even data from within the pack ice, far from the open ocean, provide new insights into ocean dynamics [30] and [31].